cheeeeeeeeeen/RoR2-ChensGradiusMod/README.md

 - Improve the Drone class so that work flow on some of the properties will be clearer.
 - Changes on Vanilla Drone Behaviors are now enforced and no longer configurable as they are now necessary for Artifact of Machines to work as well as mod compatibilities.
 - Every vanilla and custom drone can now be configured each to be repurchased upon being decommissioned.
+- Publicized all extension methods as it proves to be useful for shortcuts.

 **3.3.5**
 - Improve Custom Drone Skill Drivers so that they are smarter, and may miss when the target is fast.